Jann (TV series)

-Jann is a Canadian television comedy series that premiered on CTV on March 20, 2019.
+Jann is a Canadian comedy television series that premiered on CTV on March 20, 2019.
 It stars Canadian singer-songwriter Jann Arden as a fictionalized version of herself and is loosely based on events from her life.
 The cast also includes Zoie Palmer, Patrick Gilmore, Deborah Grover, Elena Juatco, Alexa Rose Steele, and Jason Blicker.

+On June 9, 2019, the series was renewed for a second season, which premiered on September 21, 2020.
+On June 10, 2020, it was renewed for a third season, which premiered on September 27, 2021.
+A one-hour holiday special, titled Jann: Alone for the Holidays, premiered on December 9, 2022.
+In an interview with the Calgary Herald, Arden said that while series is not cancelled, it has not been greenlit for a fourth season but is optimistic that it will happen.

 Plot

 Jann is a former pop star struggling to cope with turmoil in her personal life, including the breakup of her relationship with Cynthia, her longtime girlfriend, her mother's diagnosis of early-stage dementia, and trying to rebuild her career in the hope of finally outshining her archrival Sarah McLachlan.